KellyTeel/presidential-speeches/docs/workflow.md

 # Workflow

+The workflow for this pilot project was rather simple and straight-forward.
+This is laregly due to me recieving the data pre-webscraped and ready for input.
+Once I decided a topic for this pilot project, the steps to analyze them came farily easily.

-For this project, I took the folder of presidential speeches and separated them based on political party.
+First and foremost, I took the folder of presidential speeches and separated them based on political party.
 Based on the information provided by [ThoughtCo.](https://www.thoughtco.com/presidents-and-vice-presidents-chart-4051729), I made five new folders; Democrat, Democrat-Republican, Federalist, Republican, Whig, and  Unaffiliated.
 Using these divisions, I then uploaded them into [Voyant]( https://voyant-tools.org/).
 These visualizations serve as the basis for my pilot project.
 I then analyzed and compared the results from each political party.

-Describe your overall workflow here.

-Discuss (in detail) the processes of

-* Getting the data
-* Cleaning/altering the data
-* Visualizing the data
-* Discussing and sharing results with group members

-What you need to cover: Talk about every step in your process, talk about how and why you made the decisions that you did.
-Why did you pick the website that you did?
-Did you download every record, or just some?
-Did you download the data directly from the website, or did you use a tool like Webscraper.io?
-Did you use OpenRefine to change the raw data in some form, and if so, why did you change it the way you did?
-What program(s) or techniques did you decide on to visualize or analyze it?
-Why did you feel those programs (e.g. Tableau or Gephi) were better than other options, given your research interest?
-Did you have to do anything to the data inside Tableau?

-To make elegant workflow charts, use [LucidChart](https://lucidchart.com)

-Take plenty of screenshots to document your process...
-    * **Mac** press 'command' + 'shift' + '4' and then drag a rectangle to take a screenshot of whatever you select...
-On
-    * **Windows**, click the 'Start' button then type 'Snipping' and select Snipping Tool, then click 'New' and drag a rectangle to take a screenshot of whatever you select.
+Additionally, as a sample, I took George Washington's speeches and put them into [Orange3](https://orange.biolab.si/).
+I then used the workfow below, provided by [this video](https://www.youtube.com/watch?v=dJ5z2SRwzgs&list=PLmNPvQr9Tf-ZSDLwOzxpvY-HrE0yv-8Fy&index=5) on Orange3's offical youtube page, to iniciate hierchical clustering and analyze the resulting data.

+I then screenshotted all my visualizations and uploaded them to Github, where I sorted and anlyzed the data and my findings.
+Although this is a solo project, I recieved input and advice from my fellow classmates, [Brandon Pearson](mailto:bpearson1@mail.usf.edu) and [ALex Ferreira](mailto:aferreira2@mail.usf.edu)